-An accession record has a unique toolbar with several options: View Published, Add Event, Spawn, Transfer, and Suppress.
+An accession record has a unique toolbar with several options: View Published, Add Event, Spawn, Transfer, More, Suppress, and Delete.

 View Published accession record

 If the accession has been published to the ArchivesSpace Public Interface, click the View Published button on the accession toolbar to open the public view of the selected record in a new browser window.